sudheerj/javascript-interview-questions/README.md

 278. ### Is enums feature available in javascript

      No, javascript does not natively support enums.
-But there are different kind of solutions to simulate them even though they may not provide exact equivalent.
+But there are different kinds of solutions to simulate them even though they may not provide exact equivalents.
 For example, you can use freeze or seal on object,

      ```javascript
      var DaysEnum = Object.freeze({"monday":1, "tuesday":2, "wednesday":3, ...})